Aftyn Behn

-Education and early career
+Early life and education

 Behn was born on November 24, 1989, in Knoxville, Tennessee.
+As a child, she was a Girl Scout and visited the Tennessee House of Representatives chamber; she later earned the organization's highest honor, the Girl Scout Gold Award.

-She graduated from the Webb School of Knoxville in 2008.
-She earned liberal arts and psychology degrees from University of Texas at Austin graduating in 2012.
-She attended the Steve Hicks School of Social Work graduating in 2016 with a MSW degree in administration and policy practice and a portfolio certificate from the Texas Center for Disability Studies.
+Behn graduated from the Webb School of Knoxville in 2008, completing her high school education.
+She then attended the University of Texas at Austin and earned bachelor's degrees in liberal arts and psychology in 2012.
+She went on to complete a master's degree at the Steve Hicks School of Social Work in 2016 with a focus on administration and policy practice, and earned a portfolio certificate from the Texas Center for Disability Studies.
+During her final year, she completed a practicum in Switzerland at the United Nations High Commission on Refugees.

+Early career
-In 2017, Behn was the healthcare community organizer for the Tennessee Justice Center.

-In 2018, Behn was the lead organizer for Enough is Enough TN, a campaign advocating for the expulsion of state representative David Byrd after he was accused of sexually assaulting underage girls.
-She was removed from the Tennessee House of Representatives visitor's gallery in 2019 after interrupting a legislative session to protest the speakership of Glen Casada.
-Behn opposed the 2023 Tennessee House of Representatives expulsions and organized protests outside the State Capitol.
+Behn began her work as a healthcare community organizer for the Tennessee Justice Center in Nashville in 2017.
+The next year, she became the lead organizer for Enough is Enough TN, a campaign advocating for the expulsion of state representative David Byrd following accusations of sexual assault against underage girls.
+In 2019, Behn was removed from the Tennessee House chambers during a protest against Byrd's continued service; she shouted at Speaker Glen Casada and was cited and released from police custody the same day.
+She remained active in state politics, opposing the 2023 Tennessee House of Representatives expulsions and organizing protests outside the State Capitol.